 Interactive Slicer

-The Interactive Slicer panel (the “Interactive Slicing” column under the viewer) lets you preview a candidate facet, inspect the exact meetpoints it would hit, and then paste the generated FSL command into the editor with one click.
-It is powered by the same renderer and meetpoint pipeline that the studio uses during normal execution, so the preview reflects the current geometry, symmetry, and girdle settings.
+The Interactive Slicer panel (the "Interactive Slicing" column under the Viewer) lets you preview a candidate facet, inspect the exact meetpoints it would hit, and then paste the generated FSL command into the editor with one click.
+It is powered by the same Renderer and meetpoint pipeline that the studio uses during normal execution, so the preview reflects the current geometry, symmetry, and girdle settings.

 Panel layout